hexanal/fredmercy-blog/LOG.md

 A website like that, is like a virus, bro.
 I now can linger on the internet and be displayed on any fucking screen.

 That's the power of the web.
 The New Web Era.

+## A website

+1. _performance_ on homepage -> first load, show something good
+2. _tracking_ -> should we **track the heck out of our users?** to figure out what they're interested in? **NO, NEVER!!!**
+3. _accessibility_ -> is the website easy to navigate for people with disabilities?
+4. _maintainability_ -> not implementing things too hastily, using unproven software, or obscure tech/libraries, etc.
+5. _content_ -> content is king, and the website's development should be content-driven
+  - this means that the content should be easily exported/imported
+  - pages are built around the content: the copy should be tailored for the web, but we shouldn't have to sacrifice good content because of technical limitations, or design constaints
+  - easy database management
+  - import/export images with **ease**
+  - explain how images on the web work (real quick documentation or something)
+6. _documentation_ -> explain to the people who enter the content how to do it well
+  - short & sweet, don't assume they know technical jargon -> explain simply
+7. _mobile-first_ -> the design and its default implementation is targetting mobile devices; tablet and desktop versions are the declinations